karuhanga/andela-learning-map/D2/D2 Python/Curriculum/Anti-patterns and Best Practices/READ.md

 | Embodied Belief   |      Felt      | Demonstrated |
 |:-------------|:------------------:|:--------:|
 | Using these anti-patterns makes for less readable, more buggy, and less Pythonic code. | [ ] | [ ] |
-| it is almost always more beneficial in the long-term to quickly acknowledge and repair broken windows (i.e. broken code)
+| It is almost always more beneficial in the long-term to quickly acknowledge and repair broken windows (i.e. broken code)
 immediately| [ ] | [ ] |